Programs

 Education

-We are proud to keep expanding successful education programs, extending now from primary school to university degrees to teacher certification.
+We are proud to keep expanding successful education programs, extending now from primary school to university degrees and teacher certification.

-Our cornerstone program prepares 9th and 12th grade students for admission to senior high and higher education.
-Over 90% pass national entrance exams with extra classes that ensure they complete the curriculum.
-Hundreds of students advanced to higher education goals – and dramatically reduced the high rate of school dropout’s, especially among girls.
+Bumpeh Chiefdom schools lack qualified teachers.
+Our partner CCET-SL prepares 9th and 12th grade students for admission to senior high and higher education with tutorial classes.
+They organize local trained teachers to fill curriculum gaps school can’t cover.
+Over 90% of 9th graders pass to senior high.
+Hundreds of students have advanced to higher education goals, with a drop in the high rate of school dropout’s especially among girls.

 IMG-20220119-WA0000 (3)Primary school program starts students on a path to success